cvxpy/cvxpy/README.md

 Supports norm2, normInf, and norm1 with vector arguments.
 Supports affine expressions with variables of any dimension.

 Currently supports numpy arrays and matrices, cvxopt matrices, numbers, and python lists as constants.
-Matrices and vectors must be declared as Parameters, i.e. A = Parameter(numpy array).
+Matrices and vectors must be declared as Constants, i.e. A = Constant(numpy array).

 The alternative is that for numpy arrays and matrices, the user must use the numpy module given by cvxpy import * or import cvxpy.interface.numpy_wrapper as \<chosen name\>.

-Parameter values are converted internally to cvxopt dense matrices.
+Constant values are converted internally to cvxopt dense matrices.
 This could be easily changed or made a user choice.
 The target solver is cvxopt.solvers.conelp.

 Example usage (execute in python prompt from above the cvxpy directory):